 Senate training programs

-In 2023 the Department of the Senate is offering targeted training programs for public servants and representatives from not-for-profit organisations.
-Sessions will be offered in-person and online.
+The Department of the Senate offers targeted training programs for public servants and representatives from not-for-profit organisations.
+Sessions are offered in-person and online, although in-person attendance is encouraged for some sessions.
 See further information about registrations and visiting Parliament House.

 Not-for-profit training